OutRun 2006: Coast 2 Coast

-OutRun 2006: Coast 2 Coast, released as OutRun 2 SP in Japan, is a 2006 racing video game developed by Sumo Digital and published by Sega.
-It is the ninth title in the Out Run series, and the final one to have a physical release.
-The game is an updated version of OutRun 2 (2003) and is split into two parts: a conversion of OutRun 2 SP (which itself includes the OutRun 2 levels) and "Coast 2 Coast", which includes single-player races and challenges, and local network and internet multiplayer.
+OutRun 2006: Coast 2 Coast, released as OutRun 2 SP in Japan, is a 2006 racing video game developed by Sumo Digital and published by Sega for home consoles.
+The game is an updated combination of Outrun 2 SP and Outrun 2006: Coast to Coast that includes all stages from previous versions of Outrun 2, plus challenges and local and internet multiplayer.

+It is the ninth release in the OutRun series.
+The game received generally favorable reviews.

+Release history

 Coast 2 Coast was released for Xbox, PlayStation 2 and PlayStation Portable initially, with a Windows release following later; in Japan, OutRun 2 SP only saw a PlayStation 2 release.

 Each version includes system-specific features, including a link-up feature between the PS2 and PSP versions, a different mission set for the PSP, and Xbox Live support on the Xbox.
-The game received generally favorable reviews.